• Home

 Health Concerns Related to Yellow Fiberglass Insulation

 Although yellow fiberglass insulation is considered safe for use in most settings, certain health concerns arise during installation or if the insulation becomes damaged.
-The fine glass fibers can become airborne, especially when cutting or disturbing the insulation.
+The fine glass fibers, such as those found in hollow glass fiber insulation, can become airborne, especially when cutting or disturbing the material.
 Inhalation of these fibers can cause irritation to the respiratory system, leading to coughing or throat discomfort.

 To minimize health risks, it is recommended that installers wear protective gear, such as masks, gloves, and long-sleeved clothing.
 Proper ventilation is also necessary when handling yellow fiberglass insulation to reduce exposure to airborne particles.
 CBRO Fiberglass provides safety guidelines with each product to ensure that installation is done with care and attention to health considerations.